The Dark Remains

+Background

+The Dark Remains was based on a half-written manuscript and notes felt by McIllvanney after his death in 2015.
+In an interview with The Glasgow Herald, Rankin speaks of taking responsibility for bringing the book to completion.
+He says:Reading the Laidlaw books, it’s a world of men sitting in smoke-filled bars psyching each other out, trying to play mind games with each other.
+And if the mind games fail, it turns to physical violence.He also speaks of making "necessary tweaks" to the portrayal of Glasgow, and giving more importance to women characters.

 Plot

 Jack Laidlaw has been moved to the Central Division of the Glasgow Crime Squad.
 He is still a DC (detective constable) and is working for DI Ernie Milligan, who was a DC with Laidlaw (Milligan joined the Masons).
-Robert Frederick the commander of the Glasgow Crime Squad assigns DS Bob Lilley to keep an eye on him, saying Laidlaw's reputation has always preceded him .... who has he rubbed up the wrong way this month? .... he’s good at the job, seems to have a sixth sense for what’s happening on the streets (but) he needs careful handling, if we’re to get the best out of him.
+Robert Frederick, the commander of the Glasgow Crime Squad, assigns DS Bob Lilley to keep an eye on him, saying Laidlaw's "reputation has always preceded him... who has he rubbed up the wrong way this month? .... he’s good at the job, seems to have a sixth sense for what's happening on the streets (but) he needs careful handling, if we’re to get the best out of him".